greenmtnboy/py-portfolio-index/README.md

 #### Logging

 To see messages, it's helpful to configure the logger to print messages.
-You can either configure the standard python logger or the portfolio specific one using an example like the below.
+You can either configure the standard python logger or use the portfolio specific one using an example like the below.

 ```python
 from py_portfolio_index.constants import Logger